johnlindquist/broken-johnlindquist.com/content/blog/git-commit-and-push-from-vs-code-with-a-single-keyboard-shortcut.md

 - `git add .` will add all files to be commited
 - `` git commit -m \"`date`\" --allow-empty `` will commit with the current date as a message even allowing commiting no changes (important if you're just creating a branch without changes)
 - `git push` pushes the branch

+Final note, I published this blog post with that keyboard shortcut :)